top of page

 [This book won the American Psychological Association Division 52’s (International Psychology) 2015 Ursula Gielen Global Psychology Book Award.]

 Chiu, C., Salili, F., & Hong, Y. (Eds.)
 (2001).
 Multiple competencies and self-regulated learning: Implications for multicultural education.
-Greenwich, CT: Information Age.
+Information Age.

 Handbook Chapters